KunalAnkur/readMe_Practice/README.md

 this is my tasks list
 - [x] Finished my task
 - [ ] learn how to write README.md
 - [ ] commit my repository
+- [ ] \(optional) share this repository with friends.

 If a task list item description begins with a parenthesis, we'll need to escape it with "\"

-- [ ] \(optional) share this repository with friends.
+---
+@github/KunalAnkur What do you think about these updates?
+      we can use "@" for mentioning people or team.